ClubNix/Votix/README.md

 1. Upload the encrypted private key file.
 2. Enter the passphrase saved during the ARM phase.
 3. The results are displayed on screen.
 The uploaded key file is deleted immediately.

+## Google Workspace integration

+Votix can connect to a Google Workspace account to provide email auto-complete when registering voters individually at `/register-voter`.

+1. Create an OAuth2 client (type **Web application**) in the Google Cloud Console and enable the **People API** and **Admin SDK Directory API**.
+2. Add the application's callback URL (`https://<host>/auth/google/callback`) to the authorised redirect URIs.
+3. Set `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in `app/.env`.
+4. Go to `/configure → Google Workspace` and click **Connecter un compte Google Workspace**.

+Once connected, a search box appears on the voter registration form.
+The connection token is stored in `app/var/google_token.json` and can be revoked from the same configure tab.

 ## CLI reference